 Any of our employees may choose to terminate their employment with us at any time, and a lengthy period of time is required to hire and train replacement employees when such skilled individuals leave the company.
-In addition, our board of directors recently considered the performance of our chief executive officer and, while acknowledging his strong operational and financial performance, found he had demonstrated shortcomings in other leadership areas.
-Consequently, our board recommended to our compensation committee that it reduce the discretionary compensation to be awarded our chief executive officer in 2016.
+For example, we have announced that Tom Klein, President and Chief Executive Officer, intends to resign from Sabre and from our board of directors at the end of 2016.
+There may be some uncertainty in our business operations during the transition period as the board of directors works to identify a successor.